-- Turn left at Herbert Chitepo St.
+- Then turn left at Herbert Chitepo St.

 - Turn right onto Prospect Ave.

 You can apply for an International Driver’s License in Zimbabwe on our website.
-Remember that there is no International Driver’s License in Zimbabwe test that you have to undergo if you were to get an IDP from us.
+Remember that there is no International Driving License in Zimbabwe test that you have to undergo if you were to get an IDP from us.
 After submitting your application for an International Driver’s Permit in Zimbabwe online through our website, our team will process and review it within two hours.

 After you submitted the required International Driver’s License in Zimbabwe documents and your application is approved by our team, you will then receive your International Driver’s License in Zimbabwe update from us whether your application is approved or not.
 By applying for an International Driver’s Permit in Zimbabwe through our website, you save time and energy as it is done online.

 National History Museum of Zimbabwe